noxthot/ss22_julia_workshop/pages/hpc/index.md

 @@important
-Julia has a excellent section dedicated to general [performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/) that are a good read every couple of months.
+Julia has an excellent section dedicated to general [performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/) that are a good read every couple of months.
 @@

 This part covers the following sections: